The Cash Cow Guide to

 But it's not just lenders who are interested in your credit profile.
 Insurance companies are using credit to predict risk, and a poor credit profile often means higher monthly premiums.
 Potential employers and landlords will review your credit profile to determine how responsible you are.
 Cellular providers and utility companies will force you to pay an opening deposit if you have poor credit.

 In all of these scenarios, businesses are using your credit profile as a proxy for your character.
-Whether you agree or disagree with that decision, your credit profile is of increasing importance in the 21st century.
+Whether you agree or disagree with that decision, your credit profile is increasingly important in the 21st century.

 Step 7: Build Wealth